Book Now

 2. Intra-articular- problems directly inside the joint which are commonly associated with the inflammation of the synovial fluid, the joint capsule, and issues with an articulated disc.

-Usually when we see jaw popping or clicking with pain we generally will find postural issues especially in the sub occipital area of the spine which is around your C1C2 vertebrae (right behind you eyes/head).
-Sometimes cases can be as simple as adjusting the TMJ, but usually we find cases to be more complicated involving various structures.
-Each case looks different, but set you up your consultation with the BodyFix today so we can started on your pain relief journey.
+Usually, when we see jaw popping or clicking with pain we generally will find postural issues, especially in the sub-occipital area of the spine which is around your C1C2 vertebrae (right behind your eyes/head).
+Sometimes cases can be as simple as adjusting the TMJ, but usually, we find cases to be more complicated involving various structures.
+Each case looks different, but set up your consultation with BodyFix today so we can start on your pain relief journey.

 See below for more specifics on the Anatomy and Movement properties of the TMJ.